teebes/tango-core/README.rst

 completely separates site content from it's templates.
 Template developers work in a ``templates`` directory with pure Jinja2 templates and a ``static`` directory for assets, including but not limited to images, CSS, and JavaScript.
-Backend developers work in a site ``stash`` package which declaratively exports content into template contexts for given routes.
+Backend developers work in a site ``stash`` package or module which declaratively exports content into template contexts for given routes.

-The templates, static assets, and content package are discovered and integrated by the Tango core with the help of ``config.py`` and headers written in YAML.
+The templates, static assets, and stash modules are discovered and integrated by the Tango core with the help of ``config.py`` and headers written in YAML.

 See existing sites and examples for more detail.